Accessing the train

-(5) If you have a valid Eurail, InterRail or Swiss Travel Pass, or Saver Day Pass you can travel in the panoramic cars on The Bernina Express if you pay a supplementary charge.
+(5) If you have a valid Eurail, InterRail or Swiss Travel Pass, or Saver Day Pass you can travel in the panoramic cars on The Bernina Express by only paying the reservation fee.

-But if you will be using a rail pass, you can board into the ordinary coaches/cars without paying a supplement.
+But if you will be using a rail pass, you can board into the ordinary coaches/cars which don't require a reservation.